jithinharidas/Kaggle-HousePrice/README.md

 data_description.txt: full description of each column of the csv files

 ### Results
-Feature engineering and a solution using Kernel Ridge regression are shown in [Kernel_Ridge.ipynb](Kernel_Ridge.ipynb).
+Feature engineering and a solution using XGBoost regression are shown in [Exploring-HousePrice-Dataset.ipynb](2020-08-15-Exploring-HousePrice-Dataset.ipynb).

 ### Required libraries
 - ``NumPy``